ozyurtf/cpu-scheduler/README.md

     | Load the value of 1 into the register.

   XCHG REGISTER, LOCK
-    | Swap the value of the register with the lock.
     | Let's say that the current value of the lock is 0.
     | This means that the lock is available and there is no process
     | that is in its critical region right now.